Senate Dems boycott votes on Trump's picks to head Health and Treasury

-Senate Democrats boycotted two cabinet confirmation votes to delay the nominations of President Donald Trump's picks to head the departments of health and human services and Treasury on Tuesday.
+Senate Democrats on Tuesday boycotted two committee votes to delay the confirmations of President Donald Trump's picks to head the Health and Human Services and Treasury departments.

 The move is an effort to halt the confirmations of Rep. Tom Price as secretary of Health and Human Services and Steve Mnuchin as Treasury secretary after contentious confirmation hearings in which Democrats on the Senate Finance Committee accused both nominees of withholding important information.